nicholasjng/nanobind-bazel/README.md

 ## Known issues

+### Stable ABI extension builds on Windows

-* Stable ABI extension builds (i.e., those with `Py_LIMITED_API` defined and set to a target Python version) on Windows are linked incorrectly on `nanobind_bazel <= 2.9.2`.
+Stable ABI extensions (i.e., those with `Py_LIMITED_API` defined and set to a target Python version) on Windows are linked incorrectly on `nanobind_bazel<=2.9.2`.

-This is because of a bug in a `rules_python` header target, which links against a wrong `.lib` file on Windows in the stable ABI case, leading to DLL version mismatches when attempting to load such an extension in a Python interpreter different from the one used to build the extension.
+This is because of a bug in a `rules_python` header target, which links against the wrong `.lib` file on Windows in the stable ABI case, leading to DLL version mismatches when attempting to load such an extension into a Python interpreter different from the one used to build the extension.

-To build nanobind extensions on Windows targeting the stable ABI, you must also upgrade to `rules_python >= 1.7.0`, which contains the fix.
+To build nanobind extensions on Windows targeting the stable ABI, you must also upgrade to `rules_python>=1.7.0`, which contains the fix.
 For more information about linking Python extensions on Windows, you can refer to [this pull request](https://github.com/bazel-contrib/rules_python/pull/3274) and the comments therein.

 ## Contributing